(Updated May 2014)

 Big Biomass fuels destruction of the natural environment

-Converting half of Drax to biomass will require around 1.6 times as much wood as the UK produces, so they would have to import at least 90% of this.
+Converting half of Drax to biomass will require almost 1.6 times as much wood as the UK produces, so they would have to import at least 90% of this.
 Native forests, rich in wildlife and carbon, are already being logged and destroyed in the U.S and Canada to meet growing biomass demands.
-A recent BBC investigation found that some of the pellets burnt by Drax come from trees from ancient swamp forests in the southern US which are being clearcut.
+There is strong evidence that some of the pellets burnt by Drax have come from trees from ancient swamp forests in the southern US which are being clearcut.
 Those pellets are certified by one of the voluntary certification schemes endorsed by Drax and the UK Government – an example of where biomass called ‘sustainable’ can come from.

 Big Biomass goes hand-in-hand with human rights abuses

-Participate in our alert here to tell the Green Bank Chairperson Lord Smith not to fund Forth Energy’s Grangemouth power station, nor any other big biomass projects!
+Participate in our alert here to tell the Green Bank Chairperson Lord Smith not to Helius’ Avonmouth power station, nor any other big biomass projects!
 Download our Banking on Biomass flyers here: